In December 2019, there were more than 75,000 flight services scheduled in the UK.

 If you've booked your flights separately

 You will be protected as long as the company has issued you with an ATOL certificate at the time of booking.
 The ATOL scheme is primarily designed to cover charter flights, ensuring that your travel arrangements are safeguarded.
-However, it's worth noting that the protection can also extend to discounted scheduled flights where the airfare cost has been divided into instalments.
+However, it's worth noting that the protection can also extend to discounted scheduled flights where the airfare cost has been divided into installments.

 It's important to keep in mind that ATOL does not provide protection for flights that are booked directly with the airline or through scheduled airline ticket agents.
 Rest assured, with an ATOL certificate, you can have peace of mind knowing that your travel plans are secure and protected.